Webiks/force-horse/BLOG.md

 ##### Tests
 The original AngularJS component did not have many tests, so we could not ensure it was working for every user.
 Now, we added many unit tests for many use cases, to cover all of the grounds we need to be confidant in the stability of this awesome component.
+For continues integration we now use Travis-CI, to automatically test and deploy the package.

 ##### Standards
 It's 2017, so we ditched the old ES5 syntax, migrating the entire Javascript code base to ES6, taking advantage of the great things it offers.